department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/in-service.md

     description: ""
 ---

 You can file an in-service disability claim if your disability was caused by an illness or injury (also known as a condition) that you got in the line of duty and not because of willful misconduct or alcohol or drug abuse.
-[File an in-service claim now](/disability-benefits/apply-for-benefits/).
+[File a claim now](/disability-benefits/apply-for-benefits/).